VAT Calculator Kenya

 The average tax rate for VAT in Kenya is 16 16% that is applicable to a wide range of services and goods.
 Different rates are available for specific groups like exports, fuel, or exempted goods such as certain educational or financial services.

-How to Use the Kenya VAT Calculator
+How to Use the VAT Calculator Kenya

 To determine quickly the tax due on a particular the product, service or other item: